itsnayabsd/website/_drafts/getting-started-c.md

 ```
 Hello World!
 ```
-## Behind the scenes of compilation and executing
+## Behind the scenes of compilation
-### Compilation steps
 The process of compilation involves the following steps.
  * Preprocessing
  * Generating assembly code (Called compilation proper)
  * Assembly
  * Linking

-#### Preprocessing
+### Preprocessing
-A preprocessing step by compiler includes macro substitution, inclusion of other source files and conditional compilation.
+A preprocessing step by compiler includes macro substitution, inclusion of other source files, removal of comments and conditional compilation.

 Consider the following program,